Moving Through the Winter

 Indoor and Outdoor Moving Tips for Winter Living

-Short, dark days and long, cold night might make you want to crawl under a blanket until April, but Katy makes the case for getting your natural movement during less-than-friendly weather.
+Short, dark days and long, cold nights might make you want to crawl under a blanket until April, but Katy makes the case for getting your natural movement during less-than-friendly weather.
 Learn why it matters not only that you get outside, but that you move outside.
 Also, we provide tips and tricks for getting the entire household moving before the cooped-up-crazies set in.

 DANI: It’s the Katy Says podcast, where movement geek, Dani Hemmat – that’s me – joins biomechanist, Katy Bowman, author of Move Your DNA for discussions on body mechanics, movement nutrition, natural movement, and how movement can be the solution to modern ailments we all experience.